samrose/iceberg-flake/README.md

-# Apache Iceberg Spark Example
+# Apache Iceberg Spark Dev Env

 This project demonstrates how to use Apache Iceberg with Apache Spark, packaged as a Nix flake.
 It includes a simple example application that creates an Iceberg table, inserts data, and performs basic queries.